kootenpv/yagmail/README.md

 When no password is given and the user is not found in the keyring, `getpass.getpass()` is used to prompt the user for a password.
 Upon entering this once, it will be stored in the keyring and never asked again.

+Another convenience can be to save a .yagmail file in your home folder, containing just the email username.
+You can then omit everything, and simply use `yagmail.Connect()` to connect.
+Of course, this wouldn't work with more accounts, but it might be a nice default.
+Upon request I'll consider adding more details to this .yagmail file (host, port and other settings).

 ### Start a connection

 ```python
 yag = yagmail.Connect('mygmailusername')
 ```

-Note that this connection is reusable, closable and when it leaves scope it will auto-destroy.
+Note that this connection is reusable, closable and when it leaves scope it will clean it self up (close).

 ### Usability